robot-soccer-kit/robot-soccer-kit/docs/programming.md

 ### Prerequisites

-You need to have Python version 3.8 newer.
+You need to have Python version 3.8 or newer.

 * **Windows**:
     * You can install Python from the Windows Store